-During the year ended 2012 the Group had 5% higher net cash flows used in operating activities of \$11.8 million in 2012 as compared with the prior year, (2011 \$11.3 million).
-The 5% increase, or \$0.5 million, in spending increase included a \$1.4 million increase in spending in the research and development to complete the UB 500 pre-production units.
-In several areas the Group has cut spending, including in salaries and benefits and consultant fees.
-Subsequent to year end, the Group continued to focus on bringing the cash expenditure down in several areas including a reduction in noncore business headcount.
-Management will focus on reducing the cash burn; however, the Group expects to continue to generate a net loss in financial year 2013 while building a market position among breast surgeons, radiation oncologist and other physicians in the U.S. The Group expects to fund these losses with current cash and with consideration of a future fund raise as required.
+During the year ended 30 June 2013, the Group had net cash flows used in operating activities of \$7.7 million in 2013 as compared with the prior year (2012 \$11.8 million).
+The 35% decrease, or \$4.1 million in spending decrease included spending cuts in the majority of our expense categories during financial year 2013 as we continued to focus on bringing the cash expenditure down.
+The Group expects to continue to generate a net loss in financial year 2014 while focusing on building a market position in the Lymphoedema market by increasing access to our L-Dex technology to providers and patients both in the U.S. and selected markets around the world.
+The Group expects to fund these losses with current cash and cash equivalents.